Frequently Asked Questions

 Several companies claim to have a working AGI, how do we know your claim is the Real Thing

-Over the last few years several companies have claimed to have a working AGI system.
-Unfortunately, in most cases those claims where only substantiated through buzz words without any serious scientific grounds.
+Over the last few years, several companies have claimed to have a working AGI system.
+Unfortunately, in most cases, those claims where only substantiated through buzz words without any serious scientific grounds.
 Sometimes accompanied by shady demonstrations of “the system” (e.g., Hanson Robotics Sophia).

-As you can read on our website, real AGI needs to be able to construct and maintain its internal world model by continuous unsupervised learning.
+As you can read on our website, a real AGI needs to be able to construct and maintain its internal world model by continuous unsupervised learning.
 We can demonstrate specifically this capability in the ASTRID system, through our Virtual Brain Scanner, showing this process in Real Time.

 Is it safe to have Autonomous Robots in society

-One of the underlying ideas (and science) behind the development of the ASTRID system is the notion that humans understand other humans because of the shared Commonsense Knowledge.
-This means that a machine that shares that same Commonsense Knowledge should be able to understand how to make things safe for humans.
+One of the underlying ideas (and science) behind the development of the ASTRID system, is the notion that humans understand other humans because of the shared Commonsense Knowledge.
+This means that a machine, that shares that same Commonsense Knowledge, should be able to understand how to make things safe for humans.

 Everyone talks about the danger of Super Intelligence, how do you make it safe

-Because we at MIND|CONSTRUCT actually know the definition of a Super Intelligent system, we also know that the dangers many are pointing at, are non-existent in a real AGI system like ASTRID.
+Because here at MIND|CONSTRUCT we actually know the definition of a Super Intelligent system, we also know that the dangers many are pointing at, are non-existent in a real AGI system like ASTRID.
 We do not need to implement convoluted solutions for safety because the ASTRID system is inherently safe by its fundamental design.

 Why didn't I hear about MIND|CONSTRUCT before